Comparing Rolfing and...

 Three differences of many:

-- The intent of Rolfing is to make change in the posture and movement of a person long-term.
-Tissue release is a means to an end, and Massage by contrast has the intent to break up muscle strain, encourage lymphatic and blood circulation and to relax the body (yummmm).
+- The intent of Rolfing SI is to make change in the posture and movement of a person long-term.
+Massage, by contrast, intends to break up muscle hypertension, encourage lymphatic and blood circulation and to relax the body short term (yummmm).

 - Rolfing SI is more participatory in nature than massage, asking the client to interact with the Rolfer™ to engage the nervous system, so habit patterns can release alongside the tissue work.

-- Rolfing SI is oriented to changing the whole body by dividing a series of sessions into strategic territories, rather than working the whole body each time the same ways.
-The effect is still whole body change, which comes from the strategy.
-Since massage is less permanent, the masseur or masseuse works the whole body each time.
+- Rolfing SI is oriented to whole body by using a series of sessions split into strategic territories.
+The effects build toward a balanced structure, which comes from the strategy.
+The masseur or masseuse works the whole body each time more or less for overall relaxation.
+While good massage can have lasting effect, that is not the intent.

-Some people call Rolfing SI “a form of massage”—even some pros—but it is not.
+Some people call Rolfing SI “a form of massage”—even some pros do—but it is not.
 Some people call Rolfing SI a technique, but again, it is not.
-It is a systematic, whole structure and functional release.
+It is a systematic, whole body shift in structure and function.

 Rolfing SI and Chiropractic